 Design Patent: Everything You Need to KnowPatent Law ResourcesHow to Patent an IdeaProvisional PatentPatent PendingDesign PatentPlant PatentUtility Patent

-A design patent is a type of patent that protects the way a manufactured product looks, but doesn't protect the way a product works or the mechanical structure.10 min read
+A design patent is a type of patent that protects the way a manufactured product looks, but doesn't protect the way a product works or the mechanical structure.7 min read

 Instead, the U.S. Patent and Trademark Office (USPTO) issues design patents based on a working object's ornamentation.
-If you make shoes, you might get a design patent for the type of design you give to the strap on a pair of clogs.
+The design of the object must be separable from its use and may not affect how the invention works.

 Why Are Design Patents Important?